btkostner/btkostner.io/content/blog/2020-01-24-better-nuxt-content-code-highlighting.md

 highlighting on the VS Code website, and the TypeScript website, so you know it means business.

 Integration with nuxt is pretty simple.
 There is even an [example in the docs][5].
-What was not included was how to integrate this with tailwind dark mode.
+What was not included was how to integrate this with [tailwind][7] and [nuxt color mode][6].
 So I took a stab.
 The first two ideas did not work out so well, but I finally found a simple way of doing it.

 ### First idea

-Looking at the [shiki themes files][2] it's pretty easy to see the colors.
+Looking at the [shiki theme files][2] it's pretty easy to see the colors.
 So my first idea was pretty simple.
 Replace the colors with `var(--code-00)` CSS variables.
 Sadly this attempt ended pretty quickly.
 Turns out that shiki will try to parse those values into hex codes, error out, and just return `#000000`.